rajea-bilal/quotes-quarry/README.md

 - Implement end-to-end testing via Playwright
 - Improve the accessibility of the app
-- Implement user authorization and login feature
+- Implement user authorization and login feature so users can access their own dedicated quotes page

 ## 🛠️ Installation Process